Prime Minister's Strategy Unit

 The purpose of the Strategy Unit was to provide the UK Prime Minister with in-depth strategy advice and policy analysis on key priorities.
 According to Tony Blair the Strategy Unit would "look ahead at the way policy would develop, the fresh challenges and new ideas to meet them".
-In this respect it had many similar responsibilities to the Central Policy Review Staff which served successive governments between 1973 and 1982.
+In this respect it had many similar responsibilities to the Central Policy Review Staff which served successive governments between 1973 and 1982, though its methods were different, often involving much more detailed involvement in planning and legislation, with many of its projects taken through Cabinet for decision rather than being only advisory.